GooseCTF/CTF-Writeups/2018/csaw-quals/shellpointcode/README.md

 The shortest [known `execve(/bin/sh)` shellcode](https://www.exploit-db.com/exploits/41750/) is 21 bytes.

-Abandoning this idea, the next best place to put shellcode seems to be in the buffers we fill right before the address is leaked: the program even prints their sizes; the hint could not be more transparent.
+Abandoning this idea, the next best place to put shellcode seems to be in the buffers we fill right before the address is leaked.
 This happens in `sym.nononode`:
 ```asm
 / (fcn) sym.nononode 119